TB-Ape/Social-Party-Game/docs/events.md

 - Always send only the minimal required payload for each event.
 - Document changes and new event types in this file.
-- Link related events from [docs/flows.md](flows.md) for more context.

 ---